24 - Hour Guide To Paris

 Customers lining up inside the famous Ladurée macaron shop in Paris.

-As the day winds down, make your way back to an elevated viewing point where you can see the Eiffel Tower — like the Pont Alexandre III bridge.
-If you time it right, you can watch the tower sparkle, creating a magical sight precisely at dusk.
-From there, head to the train station or airport to catch your ride home, which will conclude your whirlwind adventure in Paris.
-Enjoy your day – it's a memory you'll cherish for a lifetime.
+After this life-changing meal, head to the train station or airport to catch your ride home, which concludes your whirlwind adventure in Paris.
+Enjoy your spontaneous day – it's a memory you'll cherish for a lifetime!

 How Much Does One Day in Paris Cost?

 If you’re traveling to Paris for just one day you’re in luck — you don’t have to pay for a hotel room!
-Following the above itinerary led the cost of a one-day trip to Paris to be $230.15 for me as a young college student on a budget:
+Following the above itinerary cost me $354.27 as a young college student on a budget:

 Of course, if you’re already in Paris you can forgo the train ticket.
-If you’re on a tighter budget, consider opting for one smaller souvenir.
+If you’re on a tighter budget, consider opting for one smaller souvenir—and you certainly don’t need to splurge on a Michelin star meal (but it’s more fun if you do!).

 Assuming you don’t find yourself in the middle of a transportation strike, you’ll also want to factor in the cost of your dinner, plus your transport back to the train station.